LF-Decentralized-Trust-labs/paladin/doc-site/docs/architecture/distributed_sequencer_state_machine.md

     Parked --> Pending : Resumed
 ```

-#### Senders state
+#### Originator's state

-The states that a sender goes through:
+The states that a originator goes through:

-- Idle: Not acting as a sender and not aware of any active coordinators
+- Idle: Not acting as a originator and not aware of any active coordinators
-- Observing: Not acting as a sender but aware of a node (which may be the same node) acting as a coordinator
+- Observing: Not acting as a originator but aware of a node (which may be the same node) acting as a coordinator
 - Sending: Has some transactions that have been sent to a coordinator but not yet confirmed TODO should this be named State_Monitoring or State_Delegated or even State_Sent.
 Sending sounds like it is in the process of sending the request message.

-Events that can cause a transition between states and/or trigger an action when the sender is in a given state are:
+Events that can cause a transition between states and/or trigger an action when the originator is in a given state are:

 - HeartbeatInterval: The heartbeat interval has passed since the last time a heartbeat was received or the last time this event was received
 - HeartbeatReceived: A heartbeat message was received from the current active coordinator
 - TransactionCreated: A new transaction has been created and is ready to be sent to the coordinator
-- TransactionConfirmed: A transaction, that was send by this sender, has been confirmed on the base ledger
+- TransactionConfirmed: A transaction, that was send by this originator, has been confirmed on the base ledger
 - NewBlock: A new block has been mined on the base ledger
 - Base_Ledger_Transaction_Reverted: a transaction has moved from the dispatched to pending state because it was reverted on the base ledger